Revision 22-4; Effective Dec. 12, 2022

 Potential Eligibility and Referral to Other Possible Qualifying Programs

-Individuals must be screened for potential Medicaid, CHIP or other programs.
-Document this completion on the application for program benefits.
+The Title V MCH FFS Program is the payor of last resort.
+Individuals must be screened for potential Medicaid, CHIP and all other potential benefit programs.
+Document this screening on the application for program benefits.

 All pregnant women currently served by Title V MCH FFS are eligible for the CHIP Perinatal Program to receive health benefits for the unborn child and newborn.
-There is a 12-month continuous eligibility period for the unborn child, including pre- and post-delivery.
 More information is available here.

 Contractors may use the HHSC Your Texas Benefits website to assist in the screening of client eligibility.
 More information about HHSC benefits can also be obtained by calling 2-1-1.